 Dutch gas meter manufacturer Wigersma & Sikkema chose cellular connectivity to address the growing demand for the reliability and ubiquity of cellular communication across the metering industry.

-The new UNICOM 300 is a battery operated 2G/4G CAT 1 EU modem and data logger designed for metering and gas consumption.
+The new UNICOM 300 is a battery-operated 2G/4G Cat 1 EU modem and data logger designed for metering and gas consumption.
 The meter-attachable expansion can be connected directly with an Electronic Volume Conversion Device like the UNIGAS 300.
 The UNICOM 300 is equipped with a Telit cellular module for wireless transfer of gas meter data over both 2G and 4G.

 The battery-operated UNICOM 300 can work for 15 years without replacing batteries.
 Due to the superior module design and the lack of power connection, the UNICOM 300 is certified to operate in harsh “ATEX Zone 0” areas — areas where dangerous and flammable gasses are processed, like a refinery or gas station.

 Leading metering companies in the Netherlands have chosen the UNICOM 300 as their preferred modem/datalogger for collecting and transferring metering data of gas consumptions.
-Thousands of the device have been deployed since the launch in July 2018, with operators consistently praising easy installation and dependable connectivity.
+Thousands of the devices have been deployed since the launch in July 2018, with operators consistently praising easy installation and dependable connectivity.